-Bashara wanted friend to relay message to girlfriend
+Bashara sent message to girlfriend as family mourned

 Detroit — Days after Jane Bashara was killed, with mourners milling inside the victim's house, her husband asked his friend for a favor: Contact his girlfriend and tell her he loved her.